xeago/gradblog/graduation/extended-abstract.md

 ## Unfinished or incomplete work
 + **Tire**
-  There were some thoughts about extending Tire to automatically discover the cluster.
+  There were some thoughts about extending Tire (client library for Elasticsearch) to automatically discover the cluster.
 This was determined to be very complex and would add a dependency on a third party.
-It however appears to be a better long-term solution.
+It however appears to be a better long-term solution as it allows for a decrease in resource utilization.
 + **Data redundancy**
   Besides the fact that all data is also stored in a SQL store, the data used for searching is not redundantly available.
 This is because AWS did not authorize the request for new instances to use for the Elasticsearch cluster.

+## Recommendations
+It is definitely recommended to complete the deployment by adding atleast one additional Elasticsearch node on a seperate instance.
+This would greatly increase the availability and reliability of the search system.

+Depending on the performance results of the cluster on production it might be wise to increase the memory capacity of instances.
+This would also allow indexing additional data to improve search quality.

 # Other realizations
 + Serving videos requires a lot of tracking to make it profitable